jsa-aerial/js-local-vcf/README.md

 Constructor for BGZF VCF reader and decoder.  tabixfile is a bgzipped tabix binary index file for VCFFILE, a BGZF encoded VCF file.
-Inits and builds index and initializes the VCF reader.
+Inits and builds index and initializes the VCF reader, then calls cb with the VCF reader.
+Returns VCF reader.

 ```javascript